papstchaka/basic_ml/README.md

 >   - Gaussian Processes --> training and prediction are inseperable from each other and because of that implemented in one function (named `train`).
 To use GPs, you have to provide `x_train`, `y_train` and `x_test` all to this function.
 It fits the algorithm and returns the regressed `y_test`.
 >   - Reinforcement Learning --> since there is no prediction in the workwise of RL, there is no such function implemented.
 Furthermore there is no (or not yet) `train` function implemented, since the user is obliged to self-decide whether or not to use `Q-Learning` or `Action-Value-Iteration`.
 >   - Hidden Markov Models: As they need a sequence to be trained and initial states and observations, the class is used slightly different to `sklearn`-typical work wise.
 You have to provide a sequence to all of the implemented algorithms, further instructions can be found on top of the class description in the <a href="library/reinforcement_learning.py" target="_blank">`reinforcement_learning.py`</a> script.

+## What's next:

+>   - implement a `score()` function for all algorithms that allow something like that
+>   - go through all the algorithms and add further variety

 ## Supporting developers:
 > -   <a href="https://github.com/papstchaka" target="_blank">`Alexander Christoph`</a>